Markras/Course_Project_Coursera/README.md

 3.The final part is about creating a new shorter dataset with avarages of different columns.
 In this final part we get the mean of the columns per subject per activity.
 I use the function aggregate() which does everything for us:) The only thing to remember is that we have to omit the first two columns with Subject.ID and Activity since we do not want to get their means.

 A few cosmetic changes and that is all.
 The new dataset is ready.

-2.The second part is connected with our second task: creating a new file with tidy data including means of different columns.
-Having a fully constructed dataset, we can iterate over it and find columns we want to extract.
-In our case we are interested in extracting columns with 'mean()' and 'std()' in their names.
-I am doing it with a While loop checking if any of these words appears in the columns' names.
-The function grepl() is crucial.
-I add columns to a vector I will use later to extract them from the original dataset.
-I end up with a variable newset that subsets the dataset created in the paragraph 1 with a vector with columns' numbers.

-3.The final part is about creating a new shorter dataset with avarages of different columns.
-In this final part we get the mean of the columns per subject per activity.
-I use the function aggregate() which does everything for us:) The only thing to remember is that we have to omit the first two columns with Subject.ID and Activity since we do not want to get their means.

-A few cosmetic changes and that is all.
-The new dataset is ready.